ergodicio/tsadar/docs/source/getting_started.rst

 Experiment information
 ^^^^^^^^^^^^^^^^^^^^^^^
-Indicate the shotnumber of the experiment in the :ref:`inputs.yaml <inputs_deck>` deck.
-The code will identify the type of Thomson data (temporal or spatial) for OMEGA experiments, based off the data file.
-For fitting data files from other sources, please contact the authors.
+The first step in setting up the input deck is to indicate the shotnumber of the data in the :ref:`inputs.yaml <inputs_deck>` deck.
+This is used by the code to both identify which data file should be analyzed and to determine the type of Thomson performed (temporal or spatial) for OMEGA experiments.
+For fitting data files from other sources, please contact the authors to discuss how to best format the data and input deck for analysis.

 .. code-block:: yaml
     :caption: Inputs.yaml